Pearls Before Swine by Stephan Pastis for October 16, 2015

 20. Odin

-Holden Awn over 8 years ago
+Holden Awn about 9 years ago

 I’m decades past high school, and an avid reader of a wide variety of fiction and non-fiction, and I still occasionally wonder why some books were picked as mandatory reads by my school’s English curriculum folks.